nodejs/node/doc/api/process.md

 The `process.mainModule` property provides an alternative way of retrieving [`require.main`][].
 The difference is that if the main module changes at runtime, [`require.main`][] may still refer to the original main module in modules that were required before the change occurred.
-Generally it's safe to assume that the two refer to the same module.
+Generally, it's safe to assume that the two refer to the same module.

 As with [`require.main`][], `process.mainModule` will be `undefined` if there